SB01 Manual Superlative™

 The EXTERNAL track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to freely control an external device that accepts CV, MIDI, or USB MIDI.

-BOTH mode
+BOTH Mode

 Hold the INTERNAL and EXTERNAL buttons together to enter BOTH mode.
 While both channel LED’s are lit, all button actions will now apply to both channels.